funwhilelost/cert-issuer/README.md

 __Important__: this is a simplification to avoid using a USB, which needs to be inserted and removed during the standard certficate issuing process.
 Do not use these addresses or private keys for anything other than experimenting.

-Ensure your docker image is running and bitcoind process is started
+Ensure your Docker image is running and bitcoind process is started.

 1. Create an 'issuing address' and save the output as follows: